 Stop 1 – Jama Masjid

-The historic Jama Masjid mosque is a fabulous example of Mughal architecture and a great place to start your first day in Delhi.
+The historic Jama Masjid Mosque is a fabulous example of Mughal architecture and a great place to start your first day in Delhi.
 It is a functioning mosque and during the midday and late afternoon prayer times it gets seriously busy.
 The morning is a quiet time of day in Delhi to visit here first on your itinerary.

 The mosque was commissioned by emperor Shah Jahan (who built the Taj Mahal) between 1644 and 1658.